 - Show a dialog asking the user for verification, while also briefly explaining that the Unsafe Browser won't be anonymous.

-- "No" is the default answer, but if "Yes", we start a separate Iceweasel instance.
+- "No" is the default answer, but if "Yes", we start a separate browser instance.

-- Iceweasel is configured to use a theme with scary colors (red).
-To not raise suspicion the scary theme is not used when Windows camouflage is activated.
+- The browser is configured to use a theme with scary colors (red).
+To not raise suspicion the scary theme is not used when Windows camouflage is activated, but instead the normal Internet Explorer theme is used.

 - Its start page (locally stored) makes it clear that this is the Unsafe Browser and explains the issues involved with the Unsafe Browser and how to proceed from now on.